tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 information.
 This means that any attacker which can inject DNS responses or poison DNS caches can supply clients with fake ESNIKeys.
 This is not problematic since, without ESNI, a DNS poisoning attacker can force clients to connect to IP addresses and reveal their SNI in cleartext.
-Thus, doing so specifically for ESNI yields no new attack vector.
+Alternatively, a DNS-controlling attacker can strip the ESNI data from a response, thereby causing clients to connect without ESNI in the usual way.
+Thus, doing so specifically for ESNI yields no new attack vectors.

 ## Comparison Against Criteria